nate-levine/www.nate-levine.com/README.md

-This website is intended as a portfolio and personal archive.
+[nate-levine.com](https://www.nate-levine.com/) is intended as a portfolio and personal archive.

 Resources:
 - Built with React.js
 - Hosted with Netlify
-- Gotham font
+- Font: Gotham